 An infinite apology does not disclose how sorry you are, neither does it assure appeasing the affected, but a remorseful countenance after a sorry speak louder about your intent.

-Why some people want to say sorry continuously is because the affected continues to display in protest and they feel bad and cannot manage it.
-Nevertheless, that will not reverse the case or sabotage his/her anger.
-If not careful, if the protest lasts as your apology continues, an “after-all-I-said-I’m-sorry” look or speech will set in place, and this may exacerbate the whole situation.
+Why some people want to say sorry continuously is because the affected display dismay incessantly and they feel bad and cannot manage it.
+Nevertheless, that will not reverse the case or end his/her anger.
+If not careful, if the protest lasts as your apology continues, “afterall-I-said-I’m-sorry” look statement will set in place, and this may exacerbate the whole situation.

 If a situation of endless protest set in place after a sorry and a remorseful display, I will recommend keeping quiet and prevent eye contact especially if the person is superior.
 After hours or a day or more, you can now issue another sorry to appease the person.

 I will like to end by saying “a sorry and a remorseful look is enough.”